insidewhy/la-gregory/readme.md

 ## Usage

-import { setDate, advanceDate, clearDateMock } from 'la-gregory'
+import { setDate, advanceDate, clearDateMock, setPerformanceOffset } from 'la-gregory'

 it('messes with date', () => {
   setDate(new Date(1988, 5, 13, 0, 0, 0))